paplaj-software/enterprise-integration-case-studies/case-study-2-oracle-integration-cloud/README.md

 This case study is based on real-world enterprise experience.

-To respect client confidentiality and NDA obligations, all business details, implementation specifics, architecture diagrams, source code, and identifying information have been generalized or recreated for demonstration purposes.
+To respect client confidentiality and NDA obligations, all business details, implementation specifics, architecture diagrams, source code, and identifying information have been intentionally generalized or recreated for demonstration purposes.

 The content is intended solely to showcase technical capabilities, solution approaches, and enterprise integration expertise.